 Any other information required by the Commission.

-An annual Registration Card will be valid for one year from the date of issue of the temporary Registration Card, unless otherwise specified by the Commission, and may be renewed, in a form and manner determined by the Commission, which includes, but is not limited to, meeting the requirements in 935 CMR 501.020(3).
+An annual Registration Card will be valid for one year from the date of issue of the temporary Registration Card, unless otherwise specified by the Commission, and may be renewed, in a form and manner determined by the Commission, which includes, but is not limited to, meeting the requirements in 935 CMR 501.020(3): Annual Caregiver Registration Card.
 The Commission will accept Registration Cards validly issued prior to the Program Transfer.
-This Registration Card will remain valid until its one year anniversary date or until a new Registration Card is issued by the Commission, whichever occurs first.
+This Registration Card will remain valid until its one-year anniversary date or until a new Registration Card is issued by the Commission, whichever occurs first.
 On the issuance of a new Registration Card, the holder of the Registration Card shall destroy any previously issued Registration Card(s) in a responsible manner that would prevent it from being used as an identification or Registration Card.

-Except in the case of a visiting nurse, home health aide, personal care attendant, or immediate family member of more than one Registered Qualifying Patient, an individual may not serve as a Personal Caregiver for more than one Registered Qualifying Patient at one time.
+Except in the case of a visiting nurse, home health aide, personal care attendant, or immediate family member of more than one Registered Qualifying Patient, an individual may not serve as a Personal Caregiver for more than ten Registered Qualifying Patient at one time.

 A Registered Qualifying Patient may designate up to two Personal Caregivers.
 If the Registered Qualifying Patient has been granted a Hardship Cultivation Registration, the Personal Caregiver(s) may cultivate Marijuana on behalf of the Registered Qualifying Patient at only one location.
-Cultivation pursuant to a Hardship Cultivation Registration by a Personal Caregiver constitutes consent for such inspection of the cultivation site.
+Cultivation pursuant to a Hardship Cultivation Registration by a Personal Caregiver constitutes agreement to comply with the requirements of Hardship Cultivation Registration under 935 CMR 501.027: Hardship Cultivation Registration.

+If a Registered Qualifying Patient has been granted a Hardship Cultivation Registration, the Personal Caregiver may cultivate a limited number of plants sufficient to maintain a 60-day supply of marijuana for each Registered Qualifying Patient solely for that patient’s use, except that under no circumstances may a Personal Caregiver cultivate plants in excess of 500 square feet of Canopy.

-A Registered Qualifying Patient may add a second caregiver or change Personal Caregiver(s) by providing notification in a form and manner determined by the Commission, and providing the information required in 935 CMR 501.020(3) for registration of Personal Caregivers.
+A Registered Qualifying Patient may add a second caregiver or change Personal Caregiver(s) by providing notification in a form and manner determined by the Commission, and providing the information required in 935 CMR 501.020(3): Annual Caregiver Registration Card for registration of Personal Caregivers.

 After obtaining a Registration Card, the Personal Caregiver is responsible for notifying the Commission, in a form and manner determined by the Commission, within five business days after any change to the information that his or her Registered Qualifying Patient was previously required to submit to the Commission, or after the Personal Caregiver discovers that their Registration Card has been lost or stolen.

-A Personal Caregiver must carry his or her temporary or annual Registration Card at all times while in possession of Marijuana.
+A Personal Caregiver shall carry his or her temporary or annual Registration Card at all times while in possession of Marijuana.

 501.021: Registration of Caregiving Institutions